collectiveaccess/ProvidenceDocs/_source/providence/user/setup/install/Mac.rst

 .. code::

-     cd /usr/local/var/www
+     cd /opt/homebrew/var/www

-Then "clone" the Providence application code from GitHub:
+(Assuming your Homebrew path is `/opt/homebrew`) Then "clone" the Providence application code from GitHub:

 .. code::